References for Further Reading

-With our recent publication of our “Language Statement,” here is a list of reference materials.
-While these resources will introduce you to a few key considerations in terms of language inclusive practices and provide you some strategies for working with writers across all writing levels, this is not an exhaustive list.
+With the publication of our “Accessibility Statement,” here is a list of reference materials.
+While these resources will introduce you to a few key considerations in terms of disability justice and inclusive practices, as well as provide you with some strategies, this is not an exhaustive list.

 We are happy to continue to grow this list with your suggestions.
 Please email any additional resources to us at firstname.lastname@example.org